Alro10/MOESP-and-N4SID/README.md

 Second order system, matrix A is 4x4, B is 4x3, C is 2x4 and D is 2x4.

-system.m: This generate the data, white noise as input.
+`system.m`: This generate the data, white noise as input.

-moespar.m: MOESP function.
+`moespar.m`: MOESP function.

-n4sidkatamodar.m: N4SID function.
+`n4sidkatamodar.m`: N4SID function.

-SETUPFUNCTIONS2.m: run this file for see everything.
+`SETUPFUNCTIONS2.m`: run this file for see everything.

 If you have questions or problems, please open an issue or, even better, fix the problem yourself and submit a pull request!

 ## Citing

 If you use `MOESP-and-N4SID` in your research, you can cite it as follows:

 ```bibtex
 @misc{robles2017subspace,
     author = {Alexander Robles},